11 Best Microscopes for Kids: Reviews and Buying Guide

 Last but by no means least, we come to the Carson MicroMini 20x LED Lighted Pocket Microscope, a solid budget-friendly option that proves that low cost doesn’t have to mean low quality.

-Though the Carson MicroMini doesn’t come with all the bells, whistles, and bonus features you get with other microscopes on this list, it boasts a compact, pocket-size design.
+Though the Carson MicroMini doesn’t have all the bells, whistles, and bonus features of the other microscopes on this list, it boasts a compact, pocket-size design.

-This makes it the perfect choice for taking out into nature so that your little ones can better explore the natural world around them and would make a great addition to any nature-based backyard project.
+This makes it the perfect choice for taking out into nature so that your little ones can better explore the natural world around them.
+It would also make a great addition to any nature-based backyard project.

 Pros:

-• Smooth focusing dial makes the microscope easy to use.
+• The smooth focusing dial makes the microscope easy to use.

 • Build-in standalone UV and LED flashlight and LED light.